-In summer 2018 it was announced that Hudson would join the cast of the Hollywood adaptation of Andrew Lloyd Webber's famed musical Cats, as Grizabella.
-Scheduled for a late 2019 release, the big screen production also boasts the talents of Judi Dench, Taylor Swift, Idris Elba and James Corden.
+In summer 2018 it was announced that Hudson would join the cast of the Hollywood adaptation of Andrew Lloyd Webber's famed musical Cats, alongside stars like Judi Dench, Taylor Swift, Idris Elba and James Corden.
 The film premiered in December 2019, with Hudson earning praise for her powerful performance of "Memory" as the exiled Grizabella.

 Tragedy struck Hudson's life in 2008 when her seven-year-old nephew, Julian King, disappeared.
 The boy went missing shortly after Hudson's mother and brother were shot in what appeared to be a double-homicide.
 King was later found dead as well.
 In December 2008, police arrested Hudson's brother-in-law, William Balfour, in relation to the killings.
 He was eventually convicted of the murder of all three family members and was sentenced to life in prison.

 Hudson took significant time off to mourn and heal, and made her first public appearance after her loss when she sang the national anthem during Super Bowl XLIII in 2009.
 In the spring of 2011, she released her sophomore album, I Remember Me, which featured production and songwriting from the likes of Keys, Diane Warren and R. Kelly.
 She also went on to establish the Julian D. King Toy Drive and Christmas Dinner and the Hatch Day charity to honor her nephew.